 Our course is offered with the combination of English and one of the following languages: Arabic, French, German, Japanese, Italian, Portuguese and Spanish.
 You can be a native or near-native speaker of any of these languages, as you learn to translate to and from both languages.
 You work with native speakers in developing your ability to move accurately and quickly between your chosen language and English.

-Explore our hands-on, practical modules, including:
+Explore our hands-on, practical modules in the Department of Language and Linguistics, including:

-We are a leading UK university for language and linguistics research (REF 2014), a place where talented students become part of an academic community in which the majority of research is rated ‘world-leading’ or ‘internationally excellent’, placing us firmly within the top 10 departments in the UK (REF 2014)
+We are a leading UK university for language and linguistics research (REF 2014), a place where talented students become part of an academic community in which the majority of research is rated ‘world-leading’ or ‘internationally excellent’, placing us firmly within the top 10 departments in the UK (REF 2014).